 What was Jordan’s secret to success?
 How was he able to overcome this adversity?

-Hard work is what separates you from just being a winner to being a champion.
+Hard work is what separates an average player from a champion.

 If you truly have the drive to be great then you will need to outwork all of your competition.